bdjerome/GPX-Planner/notes/Notes.md

 - [x] Ability to add cutoff times to custom markers
 - Create documentation for everything (Youtube Tutorial Video?) need to link in app
 - Customer feedback area (where will this go?
 Google sheets and email notification ?)
-- Website metric tracking (how to do for free PostHog ?)
 - Graphical outputs so users understand how fatigue decay is affecting performance (same with hill adjustment)
 - Give more user choice for marker setup
   - Can select every KM, Half, Quarter